ChiefAj23/GNAPing-On-the-Job/README.md

 ## Introduction

 The **GNAP Attack and GNAG Defense** repository implements and evaluates advanced adversarial attacks and defenses for facial detection systems on resource-constrained edge devices.
 It provides the code for the **Guided inspired Noise Attack Pyramid (GNAP)**, a novel adversarial attack designed to degrade facial recognition accuracy, and the **Guided Noise Attack Guard (GNAG)**, a defense strategy that restores system robustness.
 Both techniques are tailored for real-world adversarial scenarios on edge devices, focusing on maintaining high performance and security under constrained computational resources.
-This repository accompanies the research paper *"GNAPing On the Job: Attacking and Defending Facial Detection on Edge Devices"* (currently under review).
+This repository accompanies the research paper *"GNAPing On the Job: Attacking and Defending Facial Detection on Edge Devices"* (Accepted in IEEE SoutheastCon 2025).

 ## Prerequisites